Overview of Hypothyroidism

 Hypothyroidism is an endocrine condition resulting from low levels of thyroid hormone.
 This disorder can be primary, secondary, or tertiary.
 With the primary process, the thyroid gland cannot produce adequate amounts of this hormone.
 With secondary causes, the gland functions normally, but there is a low secretion of thyrotropin, and the thyroid does not produce sufficient levels of thyroid hormone.
 With tertiary causes, the brain does not know to release the stimulating substance (called thyroid stimulating hormone or TSH) that leads to production of thyroid hormone.
 In the U.S., an autoimmune condition called Hashimoto disease is the most prevalent hypothyroidism cause.

 According to a large survey conducted between 1999 and 2002, as many as 3.7% of the adult American population is affected by hypothyroidism.
 In less-developed regions of the world, iodine deficiency is a common cause of this disease.
 The World Health Organization (WHO) found that more than 30% of the global population have inadequate iodine intake.
 This condition is more common among older people, affecting as many as 15% of the elderly.
 According to a report conducted by Sawin and associates, hypothyroidism occurs in approximately 6% of women and 2.5% of men older than age 60 years.

 Hypothyroidism Signs and Symptoms

 There are many clinical manifestations of hypothyroidism.
 Many are profound and compelling, while others are subtle and nonspecific.
-The Patient First Wellness Center offers affordable laboratory diagnostics for those with these symptoms.
+The Patient’s Choice Medical Center offers affordable laboratory diagnostics for those with these symptoms.
 The complete set of labs and physician evaluation is only $90, compared to $200 at other clinics.

 Some of the signs and symptoms of hypothyroidism include: